Happiness is the key to business success.

 The World Health Organization warns that, within a decade, depression will be the leading contributor to the global disease burden and, many countries react to this red flag expanding success’ measurement by integrating the following 9 domains and 33 indicators:

 These major domains, which are more than enough to signal what truly matters, when measured, create a unique dataset of the national workforce’s current psychological and mental state, as well as its historical fluctuations, constituting an efficient tool on how to confront and resolve phenomena such as underperformance or lack of loyalty.

 It has even been planned by the United Nations to include the Gross National Happiness index among the most powerful measures that appeared during the pursuit of the 17 Sustainable Development Goals to which the World has agreed.

-The most innovative and intuitive business organisations have already realised the fact that if we want to understand how we progress, why we sometimes fail, and to, ultimately, improve the quality of our lives, unlocking the mystery of happiness may offer a sustainable answer.
+The most innovative and intuitive business organisations have already realised that if we want to understand how we progress, why we sometimes fail, and how to, ultimately, improve the quality of our lives, they have to unlock the mystery of happiness through sustainable answers and actions.